OptimalBits/castmill.com/src/partners.md

 ## Why become a partner?

-Becoming a partner is a natural step for you that have a growing network of displays or are planning to build it.
+Becoming a partner is a natural step for you that have a growing network of displays or are planning to build one.
 As a partner, you will get your own Whitelabel instance of Castmill, where you can manage and control your users.